lemoogle/algolia-autocomplete/Challenge.md

 I looked at Angular at first, as I wanted to learn something while achieving the exercise, but then decided on using Ember.js, a framework i've used before at hackathons, always badly or so I thought.

 Halfway through building, I realized I was pretty much building [Algolia's Instant Search demo but in Ember](http://demos.algolia.com/instant-search-demo/), I decided to keep going and ended up taking a few pointers from it ( i.e. the Sort )

+## Indexing of the data

+* I dragged and dropped the JSON.
+* Set facets to brand, type, categories, price
+* Set fields to index brand, name , categories, description
+* For price sorting, created 2 indexes with custom ranking on price.

 ## Ember-CLI